91% of consumers between the ages of 19 and 34 trust reviews, and consumers are more likely to trust your company if you have 40 or more reviews.

 If you have a brick-and-mortar store, then asking for reviews may be the way to go.
 The trick is doing it in a way that doesn’t feel forced or put undue pressure on your customer.

-Start by asking the customer found everything they were looking for.
+Start by asking the customer if they found everything they were looking for.
 Any customer who praises your store or products represents a positive review!

 But don’t blow it!